Buchali/pyburs-bot/README.md

-# Template for Telegram Bot
+# Burs Bot

-This is a template repo for designing a telegram bot.
+This is a telegram bot for Tehran Stock Market.
+Using this, make a porfolio and set stop loss / take profit alerts.

 ## How to run?
 First, add `src` to `PYTHONPATH`: